AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/peer-account.md

 # Peer accounts

-Read this article to know how to create and manage peer accounts in Captivate Prime.
+Read this article to know how to create and manage peer accounts in Learning Manager.

-Captivate Prime offers the ability to share purchased seats using the Peer account feature.
-With peer accounts in Captivate Prime, an administrator can share the purchased seats with the peer accounts that the administrator is associated with.
+Learning Manager offers the ability to share purchased seats using the Peer account feature.
+With peer accounts in Learning Manager, an administrator can share the purchased seats with the peer accounts that the administrator is associated with.
 In addition, the administrator who has initiated the sharing of seats can view the reports of the peer accounts.

 ## Add a peer account {#addapeeraccount}